elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.8.md

 The upgrade mainly includes:

 - Fix some node height out of sync issues
+- Add block confirmation initiator to record transactions
+- Delayed distribution of profits to the next block

 ## Automatic upgrade of the specified version
 ## Note: the default working directory for automatic upgrade is "~/node/ela" and the sponsor file will be placed in this directory by default,if your working directory is not this working directory, you can use the following two methods: